Pulau Mabul, Sipadan and Kapalai are located so close to each other (15-20 minutes by speedboat) that they are often visited together.

 If you have time on your hands, or would like to venture further out, another great way to spend the day in Mabul is to visit Tun Sakaran Marine Park.

-The marine park is a 1.5 hour journey from Mabul, but is well worth the visit.
+The marine park is a ±1.5 hour journey from Mabul, but is well worth a visit.

-It is the second largest marine park in Sabah, and consists of 8 islands and 2 reefs:
+It is the second largest marine park in Sabah, consisting of 8 islands and 2 reefs:

-Bohey Dulang – With plenty of activities, this is the most popular island in the marine park.
+Bohey Dulang – With plenty of activities, this is by far the most popular island in this marine protected area.

 Bodgaya – Connected to Bohey Dulang, Bodgaya is the biggest island in the marine park.